-Soft-spoken coach doesn’t lack intensity - Port Arthur News
+Soft-spoken Nederland coach Jody Walker doesn’t lack intensity - Port Arthur News

-Soft-spoken coach doesn’t lack intensity
+Soft-spoken Nederland coach Jody Walker doesn’t lack intensity

 NEDERLAND — Whether it is on the sidelines of a football game or pacing around the bench of the girls basketball game, Nederland coach Jody Walker exhibits a calm but focused demeanor.

-“He doesn’t say a whole lot, but when he does, they listen,” Monte Barrow, Nederland head football coach and athletic director, said.
+“He doesn’t say a whole lot, but when he does, they listen,” said Monte Barrow, Nederland head football coach and athletic director.
 “I think the kids respect that.
 They know if he is saying something, he has something to say.
-He has their attention and that is big with kids today.
+He has their attention, and that is big with kids today.
 He commands that by how he carries himself.”

 While Walker can be soft spoken, Barrow said the defensive line coach can get intense.